NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Introduction to Cloud Storage--DOCID39.md

 WARNING: This can cause data loss if a file system already exists on the target Volume.

-You can use below command to mount the volume (choose any volume-name).
+You can use below command to mount the volume in a subdirectory under /mnt.
+Choose any volume_name, keeping in mind that using a name relevant to the use or content of the volume is probably a good idea as it will help you to identify the volume later, and will make it easier for more than one volume to be mounted.

-`sudo mkdir /volume_name`
+`sudo mkdir /mnt/volume_name`

-`sudo mount /dev/vdc /volume_name -t auto`
+`sudo mount /dev/vdc /mnt/volume_name -t auto`

-NOTE: At first, you will not be able to save information to the ephemeral disk.
+NOTE: At first, you will not be able to save information to the volume.
-The following command gives permission for the user 'ubuntu' to write to the ephemeral disk:
+The following command gives permission for the user 'ubuntu' to write to /mnt and everything currently inside it:

-`sudo chown ubuntu /mnt`
+`sudo chown ubuntu /mnt -R`

 Notes:
-Volumes must be detached before deletion.
+Volumes MUST be detached before deletion.

 ## Check your Storage